 The upcoming budget brings with it a continuing conservative approach for the revenue amounts.
-The City of Florence has experienced economic growth during the last two years and seems to have had a slight recovery in the areas of property tax, payroll tax, occupational license fees and insurance premium taxes during the current fiscal year.
+The City of Florence has experienced economic growth during the last two years and seems to have had a slight recovery in the areas of property tax, payroll tax. occupational license fees and insurance premium taxes during the current fiscal year.
 The City has been successful in dealing with budget realities in a positive manner to remain financially sound.
-However, in March of 2020, a pandemic has ensued for COVID19 and will be affecting the budget moving forward for a couple of years.
-The budget for the 2021 fiscal year calls for decreases in core revenues across the board.
-Property tax assessments and rates will remain consistent but there is an expectation that there will be an increase in delinquencies.
-With businesses being shut down and when open having limited capacity with social distancing has diminished revenues and employed personnel.
-This will result in the reduced collection of occupational license fees and payroll taxes.
-With people being out of work, laid off and furloughed, the City anticipates there will be a reduction in the amounts and types of insurance policies that have been carried in previous years.
-This will result in the reduction of insurance premium fees that will be collected.
-The interest rate drops that have been enacted will further reduce the interest rate revenues in all funds.
-It is anticipated that Council will not adopt a property tax increase for the eleventh year in a row.
-The City did cut the insurance premium tax rate from 8% to 5% effective July 1, 2018.
+The City has taken a conservative approach to the forecasting of revenues due to the lingering pandemic.
+Even though revenues beat expectations in the prior year, this approach will suit the City well approaching the fiscal year.
+In addition, we will be receiving ARPA funds in the amount of \$4.2 million.
 The City has taken an extremely conservative approach to our expenditures to be able to continually provide the highest level of service for the residents.
 The City will once again reinforce the philosophy about only purchasing that which is deemed to be a necessity.
 The City will experience some growth with due to a few development projects in the beginning stages.
-However, that will be overshadowed by the results of the COVID 19 pandemic.
-The rising cost of all types of insurance, including liability, workers compensation, and health and dental continues to be an annual struggle.
+However, that will could be overshadowed by the results of the ongoing COVID 19 pandemic.
+The rising cost of all types of insurance. including liability, workers compensation, and health and dental continues to be an annual struggle.
 In addition, health care reform costs, state mandated retirement contributions and rising utility costs are continuing to increase the annual growth of the City's expenditures.
 The City is constantly looking for ways to operate the departments more efficiently and effectively.
 In addition, some changes have been made to the employee benefits to assist in curtailing personnel cost increases in the future.